Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

 Risk Response Strategies are the actions taken to address the risks identified during the risk assessment process.
-These strategies are designed to either reduce the likelihood of the risk occurring, reduce the impact of the risk, or accept the risk and prepare a contingency plan.
+These strategies are designed to either reduce the likelihood of the risk occurring.

 **Syntax:**